Video Game Review: Spellspire

 In terms of presentation this could be a mobile game with ultra simplistic graphics and repetitive snippets of “music.”
 Your character’s loadout will change, and enemies differ enough that you can tell what they are to gauge strengths and weaknesses.
 That’s about the size of it.
 Then again, the reality is you’ll spend most of your time staring at the letters so it doesn’t much matter.

 At its core, Spellspire offers a simple concept: make words from a collection of 10 letters that then conjure a spell to fight enemies.
 The longer/more complex the word, the more damage the resulting projectile will inflict.
-Defeat all the enemies on a level and you ascend the 100-story tower with a boss fight waiting every 10 floors.
+Defeat all the enemies on a level and you ascend the 100-storey tower with a boss fight waiting every 10 floors.

 Beyond the basics there are some RPG elements as well with your character able to equip a wand, robe and hat with various statistics and properties.
 You’ll need to buy and upgrade them with gold, which is earned by completing levels.
 Each one can be replayed as often as possible, including a “star” run that buffs your foes and requires you to absorb no damage to complete.